lordhaywire/2D-4X/README.md

 These are notes for myself.

-1. Create a county resource type enum.
+1. Create a good type enum.

-2. Create a county resource in the County Resource folder.
+2. Create a good in the County Resource folder.

-3. Assign enums on the county resource, and fix all other county resource enums.
+3. Assign enums on the good, and fix all other good enums.

-4. Add the county resource to the AllCountyResources array, and alphabetize them.
+4. Add the good to the AllCountyResources array, and alphabetize them.

+### Construction Good for County Improvement

+Goods Construction Cost is a one time fee charged when the county improvement is initially started being built.

+1. Drag over the Good resource.

+2. Set the int that is the cost.

+3. Click Add Key/Value Pair

 ### Output Good to County Improvement

-1. Drag over county resource to County Output Goods dictionary in inspector.
+1. Drag over good to Output Goods dictionary in inspector.

-2. Drag over GenericProduction resource over to County Output Goods dictionary in inspector.
+2. Drag over GenericProduction resource over to Output Goods dictionary in inspector.

 3. Click add KeyValuePair for dictionary.